Frequently Asked Questions

-Transcripts should be ordered electroncially, but may also be ordered via regular mail by using the Transcript Request Form for Norwich University, or the Transcript Request Form for Vermont College.
+Transcripts should be ordered electroncially, but may also be ordered via regular mail by using the Transcript Request Form for Norwich University (PDF), or the Transcript Request Form for Vermont College (PDF).
 The form must completed and mailed with payment, to the Registrar’s Office

 Official Transcripts must be sent to the Norwich University Registrar’s Office in a sealed envelope by US mail, or emailed directly from the sending institution.
 If emailed, the sending institution must email the Registrar’s Office with a PIN to access the official electronic transcript.
 Hand-carried transcripts are not considered official and will not be accepted by the Registrar’s Office.

 An official transcript is required to determine if courses taken at a transfer institution will be accepted to meet degree requirements at Norwich University.

 How do I register for classes?

 Returning students must meet with thier assigned academic advisor who will provide a PIN # for students to use online through your my.norwich.edu account to register/drop/add classes.
 The PIN remains the same from the point of registration through the sixth day of the term.

 New students are registered for their first term classes by the Registrar’s office, except for Engineering students are registered by the David Crawford School of Engineering.

 Non-matriculated (non-degree seeking) students complete a Registration Non-Degree Seeking form (PDF).

 Course schedules for future semesters are posted at the top center of the Registrar’s office website once they are available for viewing.